CocoaPods/guides.cocoapods.org/source/making/private-cocoapods.html.md

 **You do not need to fork the CocoaPods/Specs Master repo.** Make sure that everyone on your team has access to this repo, but it does not need to be public.

 ###2.
-Add your Private Repo to your CocoaPods installation
+Add your Private Spec Repo to your CocoaPods installation
 ```shell
 $ pod repo add REPO_NAME SOURCE_URL
 ```